 The second half of endurance training comes from what you do outside of your exercise.
 If you want to perform and improve, you need to be helping yourself wherever you can.

 Resting is probably the first thing that comes to mind when you think of recovery, and that’s not a bad thing.
 Rest days are crucial to your health and your training, and they just don’t get the recognition they deserve.
 There’s more to them than just getting enough downtime too, and multiple ways to make the most of them.

 Sleeping and eating are up there with the essential things for your rest days.
 However, the mental aspects of resting are also important.
 It’s the best way to make sure you’re getting that life balance where it needs to be and to keep a positive attitude.
 A big part of endurance is in your mindset, after all, and if all you’re doing is training, it’s easy to plateau.

 The other side of recovery is reparation.
 You need to make sure that you are allowing yourself to repair the damage that training has done when you are resting.
 That doesn’t mean exercise is a bad thing, but endurance performance does take a significant toll on your body, and your rest needs to reflect that however, it can.

-A lot of people are again quick to forget the importance of nutrition in exercising.
-People generally follow the idea that as long as you eat protein after you've exercised, you'll be fine.
+Many people are again quick to forget the importance of nutrition in exercising.
+People generally believe that as long as you eat protein after you’ve exercised, you’ll be fine.
 But there is much more to nutrition, both pre and post-performance.
 It will have a huge impact on your performance overall.